ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

     protected string _saveButtonText => this._isNew ?
 "Save" : "Update";
 ```

-`LoadRecordAsync` first calls the base to get the record and then creates the `EditContext` and registers with `EditContext.OnFieldChanged`.
+`LoadRecordAsync` calls the base to get the record, creates the `EditContext` and registers with `EditContext.OnFieldChanged`.
 The other methods handle state change.

 ```csharp
     protected async override Task OnInitializedAsync()